Anna Jordan: Style

-Credits
+Career

 Jordan directed Tomorrow I’ll Be Happy by Jonathan Harvey for Lost Theatre as part of National Theatre Connections.
 The play ran from 27 February 2013 to 2 March 2013.

 The British Theatre Guide reviewer of her play Chicken Shop wrote: "She is indubitably one of the hottest young talents around, so race to both the Park and 503 to catch her two fine plays while you have the chance."
 Chicken Shop won the London Fringe Production of the Year' Award for 2014.

 Her play Freak premiered at the Assembly George Square Studios, Edinburgh, from 31 July 2014 to 25 August 2014, produced by Theatre 503 and Polly Ingham Productions.
 The British Theatre Guide reviewer wrote: "With two assured performances and a strong text, 'Freak' proves to be both lively and thoughtful and should prove very popular, especially with younger women."
 The play then ran at Theatre 503 in London from 2 September 2014 to 27 September 2014.